Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Experimental Evaluation

 \subsection{Measuring \accuracy}

 We adopt a similar methodology used in the literature \cite{alistarh2015spraylist,rihani2015brief}.
-A sequential linked-list is run alongside the data structure being measured.
+A sequential linked-list (doubly-linked list for deque) is run alongside the data structure being measured.
+Items on the data structure are duplicated on the linked-list and can be identified by their unique labels.
 For each operation \putop or \getop, a simultaneous insert or delete is performed on the linked-list respectively, following the exact semantics of the given data structure.
 A global lock is carefully placed at the data structure linearization points, locking both the linked-list and the data structure simultaneously.
 The lock allows only one \processor to update both the data structure and the linked-list in isolation.

 A given \processor has to acquire the lock before it tries to linearize on any given \substructure.
-Note that, \window search is independent of the lock.
-Items on the data structure are duplicated on the linked-list and can be identified by their unique labels.
-Insert operations happen at the head or tail of the list for LIFO or FIFO measurements respectively.
-A delete operation searches for the given item deletes it and returns its distance from the head (error distance).
-For counter measurements, we replace the linked-list with a fetch and add (\faa) counter.
-Both counters are updated in isolation using a lock like explained above.
+Note that, \window search is independent of the lock. \putop operations happen at the head or tail of the list for LIFO or FIFO measurements respectively (left or right for deque).
+A \getop operation searches for the given item on the linked list, deletes it, and returns its distance from the respective access point, head or tail (error distance).
+For counter measurements, we replace the linked-list with a single fetch and add (\faa) counter.
+Both counters are updated in isolation using a global lock like explained above.
 The error distance is calculated from the difference between the two counter values.

 Experiment results are then plotted using logarithmic scales, throughput (solid lines) and error distance (dotted lines) sharing the x-axis.